 The Wheatgrass Ride rolls out from Malaga Cove Plaza on Sundays just after 8:00 AM.
 It’s a short, 1.5 hour romp around the PV Peninsula that goes up the Reservoir hill, Homes & Domes, Glass Church, long climb up Hawthorne to PV Mall, and a post-coital discussion of various things while quaffing coffee, Jamba Juice, and wheatgrass.
 The ride was started by Iron Mike Norris, a/k/a the Mayor of the Hill, or just plain “Dad.”
-He provides wheatgrass for all participants at the end as punishment for not going to church.
+He used to provide wheatgrass for all participants at the end as punishment for not going to church.
+However, he has now gone Full Metal Recluse and refuses to associate with those whose presence he formerly enjoyed.
 The scenery is spectacularful.
 There’s regrouping at the radar domes.
 The pace is only as hard as you want to make it.
 The group is very welcoming.
 No one gets snobbed on or ostracized, even Bike Toss Mike when his lechery gets the better of him.
-If you want to race like a madman with Stathis the Wily Greek or G3 the Mad Scientist, you can.
-If you want to test your mettle against Tink (and have your mettle wilt like a butter pat in the sun), you can.
+If you want to race like a madman with various South Bay hammers, you can.
 Best of all, Wheatgrass is the ideal place to make your blogging debut.
 Something funny’s sure to happen, and you’ll be surrounded by the legends of the Hill.
-Iron Mike, Sunshine Rich, Big Bowles, Junkyard, New Girl, Pilot, Canyon Bob, Carlos, the Godfather, Vince di Draftlio…they’re all there.
-Most awesomely, you’ll get to meet Fussy, the human encyclopedia on everything that has ever happened in the South Bay.
+Most awesomely, you may get to meet Fussy, the human encyclopedia on everything that has ever happened in the South Bay.
 You’ll hear about the dude who used to take a mannikin to all the races and dress it with his jersey so his number would be pinned on perfectly, and that’s just the beginning.
 More funny stories per minute will be told than anywhere since Abe Lincoln was a circuit lawyer.
 Minuses

 - The ride is short.